Overcoming Narcissist Abuse, by Elizabeth Shaw – Life Coach.

 We have to lose the addiction to the narcissist and become addicted to something else, something positive, filling our human needs up in good ways, allowing ourselves to be vulnerable first within ourselves, remove feelings of the guilt to our past, remember to learn from it, take the lesson and let that guilt go.

-We have to start to reconnect with our true selves, treat ourselves how we want to be treated, and only allow others to treat us how we want to be treated, raise our own standards and stand firm on our own individual beliefs, that are ours and they are for us, good people will understand them as you Understand others, we don’t have to agree with other and when we don’t have to accept them as our own, compromise is great if it’s with someone who is also capable of compromise, give and take.
+We have to start to reconnect with our true selves, treat ourselves how we want to be treated, and only allow others to treat us how we want to be treated, raise our own standards and stand firm on our individual beliefs, that are ours and they are for us, good people will understand them as you Understand others, we don’t have to agree with other and when we don’t have to accept them as our own, compromise is excellent if it’s with someone who is also capable of agreement, give and take.

 Learn your triggers, note them and heal them.